Herb Grilled Pork Tenderloin Recipe

 - 2 pork tenderloins (1 pound each)

 - 1. In a small bowl, combine the first nine ingredients.
-Pour 3/4 cup marinade into a large resealable plastic bag; add pork.
+Pour 3/4 cup marinade into a large resealable plastic bag; add the pork.
 Seal bag and turn to coat; refrigerate for at least 4 hours.
 Cover and refrigerate remaining marinade.

 4 ounce-weight: 226 calories, 7g fat (2g saturated fat), 84mg cholesterol, 261mg sodium, 7g carbohydrate (6g sugars, 0 fiber), 30g protein.
 Diabetic Exchanges: 4 lean meat, 1/2 starch.